bloominstituteoftechnology/Code-Review-Checklist/Data Science/Daily Assignment Reviews.md

-# DS Daily Assignment Code Review Guide
+# DS Daily Code Review Guide

 ## FAQs
 ### Why?
-Daily Assignment Code Reviews (DACRs) are the time to catch issues and help students who don't understand concepts from a given module.
+Daily Code Reviews are the time to catch issues and help students who don't understand concepts from a given module.
 A thorough, instructive code review should take roughly 15 minutes.
 [1] Code Reviews represent a great opportunity to push and challenge students technically.
 They also represent a great opportunity to support and help students ahead of the Sprint Challenge.

 ### Ok.
 But I haven't seen this material in <= 20 weeks...
 That's alright!
 Part of the benefit of being a PM is that revisiting the material once more affords you an opportunity to deepen your understanding.
 Moreover, that material has probably been iterated _to your benefit_.
 You will also be receiving Solution Notebooks every day for every Module.
 These will allow you to answer questions on topics you may not remember all that well.
 Touch base with your Unit Instructor to ensure a timely delivery of these as the curriculum changes may require them to be updated.
 While you are not allowed to share the entire notebook with students, you may use snippets of code to shape your feedback in a students pull request.